rintr-suzuki/REALAssociator/docs/README-usage.md

   * format: txt format <br>
     For the detailed information, see "traveltime table" in [here](../org/REAL_userguide_July2021.pdf).
   * You can use `REALAssociator/etc/ttdb.txt` created from the velocity structure by Hasegawa et al. (1978) as a default.
-  * G option of original REAL configration is automatically calculated to use the entire file from travel time table.
+  * G option of original REAL configuration is automatically calculated to use the entire file from travel time table.
   * You can change the path with `--ttime` option.

 ### 2. Configuration of REALAssociator